 It is not sad that my opinions are missing, only that mine might help another see that theirs are valid.
 Or random words might encourage me to continue with the thought and explore it more fully with the online resources I have available today.

-For it is those brief reflective passages or sudden bursts of insight and awareness that convey our thoughts, feelings and opinions and publishing them can help the reader explore their feelings, thoughts and opinions.
+For it is those brief reflective passages or sudden bursts of insight and awareness that convey our thoughts, feelings, and opinions.
+Then if we are brave and publish them, there is the possibility that a reader will explore their feelings, thoughts and opinions.

 Artist with Words

 Each writer tries to convey their vision using words.
 I’m fortunate; I come from a family of artists, so growing up, I saw nothing transformed into something.

 A tube of paint became a sky, a scrap of cloth became a quilt; pine cones became a topiary tree.

 These early lessons in artistry were sometimes painful as I didn’t possess artist abilities.
 However, I do believe that I create art with words.
 Sound egotistical?
 That is not my intention.
 I am simply following the advice of writers like Anne Lamott and William Zinsser.
 Those successful writers who encourage us to build our sand castles, or listen to the clamoring voices in our heads and put the visions and voices to page.

 “You are lucky to be one of those people who wishes to build sand castles with words, who is willing to create a place where your imagination can wander.
 We build this place with the sand of memories; these castles are our memories and inventiveness made tangible. . .

 This is what separates artists from ordinary people: the belief, deep in our hearts, that if we build our castles well enough, somehow the ocean won’t wash them away.